 Bluetooth Toothbrushes

-As if electronic toothbrushes weren’t enough, “smart” electric toothbrushes that run on Bluetooth.
-These toothbrushes include a location sensor, scrubbing sensor, pressure sensor, a mouth map, and customized coaching for better dental health care.
+As if electronic toothbrushes weren’t enough, we’re now seeing “smart” electric toothbrushes that run on Bluetooth—a prime example of the technological advancements in dentistry.
+These toothbrushes are a testament to the latest technological advancements in dentistry, incorporating features like a location sensor, scrubbing sensor, pressure sensor, and a mouth map.
+These new technological advancements in dentistry offer customized coaching for better dental health care.
+The integration of these technological advancements in dentistry into our daily routine is changing how we approach oral hygiene.

 Mobile Dental Photography